Roseville Rosebowl

 Hi!
 I'm Michael O'Neal(onealmicha@gmail.com for email chain purposes) and I am a former 4 year policy debater from Roseville Area High School.
 I am currently coaching my first year at the same school so I am fresh out of debating.
 What this means for any debaters I judge is I can keep up with flowing, I know most relevant args to the topic, and coming from a critical point I used to only debate critical theory as Aff and Neg, so any critical case can fairly win with me.
 Of course I won't be biased towards it though, so I expect link explanations and contextualization, impact calculation and most importantly a consistent and thoroughly explained alternative.
 Despite all my critical arguments, I also fully understand Topicality and all policy args, so feel free to run any argument with me.
 My only expectations is respect to me and the opposing team, and having fun while trying your best.
 To that end I really want to emphasize the importance I place on respect. both to arguments and people, debate is a safe space above all.
 I won't be severe about accidents or unintentional remarks, but if I consider there to be intentional bullying of a person due to their race, sex, gender, religion, appearance, or personal ability I will take down speaks, or if I find it aggressive enough will end the round.
 Mental and physical health comes first for me as a coach, judge, and person and so I won't condone abuse.
 Also, off that serious note, I will give in round feedback, but will take time to give more in depth explanations or help any debater that wants it through either after the round or through email, so just ask.

-Experience: I am a fourth-year policy coach for Rosemount High School.
-I debated for 4 years at Rosemount High School and currently attend the University of Minnesota for a degree in political science and election administration.
-My main experience in argumentation is in policy-oriented positions, specifically in legal theory (court CP's, Court Legitimacy, Test Case FIAT, etc), although I did often run critical arguments such as Neoliberalism, Security, Legalism, and Ableism.
+Experience: I am a fifth-year policy coach for Rosemount High School.
+I debated for 4 years at Rosemount High School and recently graduated from the University of Minnesota with a degree in political science (quantitative-focus) and election administration.
+My main experience in argumentation is in policy-oriented soft-left positions, with a focus on legal theory (court CP's, Court Legitimacy, Test Case FIAT, etc), although I did often run critical arguments such as Neoliberalism, Security, Legalism, and Disability.

 Please include me on email chains: sewpersauddebate@gmail.com